NurioHin/mpv-bookmarker/README.md

 ## Installation

-Copy `bookmarker.lua` to the scripts folder for mpv then add the following lines to `input.conf`
+Copy `bookmarker-menu.lua` to the scripts folder for mpv then add the following lines to `input.conf`

 ```
 B script_message bookmarker-menu